mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img//step3/cli.jpg)

-We can see User1 wallet now is in possesion of 10 LTs.
+We can see User 1 wallet now is in possesion of 10 LTs.

 ![image showing diagram](/img//step3/tokenconfirm.jpg)